BeanOnARibcage/BiomorphRandomizer/README.md

 `Archipelago.MultiClient.Net.dll`.
 Copy it to the `Mods` folder in your copy of Biomorph.
 (You may have to run the game once with MelonLoader installed before that folder will appear.)
 5. From this repository's releases page, download `BiomorphRandomizer.dll` and copy it into the `Mods` folder in your copy of Biomorph.
-6. Run the game once and close it once you get to the title screen.
+6. Run the game once and close it once you get to the title screen (it may take a while to open the first time).
 This will generate the preferences you'll use to set your connection info.

 ## Usage
 Before opening the game, go to your game files.
 Open `UserData/MelonPreferences.cfg`, find the section labeled